tmobile/node-red-contrib-summarizer/README.md

-# node-red-contrib-summariser
+# node-red-contrib-summarizer

 A Node-RED node that generates summaries from arrays of data

-An array of data is passed in the `msg.payload` in the form:
+An array of data is passed in the form:

 ```
 [
   {"field1": <data>},